franciszekparma/FaceWGAN-GP/README.md

 Checkpoints save every 5 epochs.
 The best model (lowest validation Wasserstein distance) is saved to `checkpoints/best_model.pth`.
 To resume from a checkpoint, set `LOAD_STATE = True` in `code/utils.py`.

+This repo only includes the best model checkpoint.
+If you want the full checkpoint history (epoch 0, 5, 10, ..., 85), reach out at **parma.franek@gmail.com**.

 ### Generate faces

 ```bash